JAlcocerT/JAlcocerT/content/blog/dev-playwright-job-trends.md

 ## Conclusions

-Apparently, its possible that people do very hard websites to scrap.
+Apparently, its possible that people do **very hard websites to scrap**.

 I did not manage to get those numbers via Playwright.